Khas195/Breznik/Process/process-journals/process-journal-TungCao.md

 As the programmer of the project, most of my sprints are revolved around programming tasks.
 At least, until after the milestone presentation where I am more involve with the Narrative design of the game.
 Also near the end, I started to redesigned the level so it makes sense gameplay-wise while coordinating with our environment artist for a more artistic view on the game.

-So in the end, I guess, I can say that I am a programmer, a Narrative designer and a level designer.
+So in the end, I guess, I can say that I am Programmer, a Narrative Designer and a Level Designer.

 ---
 ### Before The final protype